HubRise/website/content/developers/api/en/catalogs.md

 ## 14. Inventories {#inventories}

-Inventories keep track of the stock of every sku or option in a catalog at a particular location.
+Inventories keep track of the stock of SKUs and options at a specific location.

 An **inventory** consists of multiple inventory entries.
-An **inventory entry** represents the stock of a specific sku or option.
+An **inventory entry** represents the stock of a specific SKU or option.

-An inventory is specific to a certain location.
+Inventories are specific to locations.
 If multiple locations share the same catalog, each location will have its own separate inventory.

-Inventories cannot be created or deleted.
-An inventory is automatically associated with each pair of _catalog_ and _location_, where the _location_ has access to the _catalog_.
+Inventories cannot be manually created or deleted.
+They are inherently associated with each location and are automatically created when a new location is set up.

 ### 14.1.
 Retrieve Inventory {#retrieve-inventory}

-Returns the list of inventory entries of the inventory.
+Returns the inventory of SKUs and options in the specified catalog.

 <CallSummaryTable
   endpoint="GET /catalogs/:id/locations/:id/inventory"